imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Cursor Auto-snapping

-**Enable Snapping checkbox** If active (the default) the cursor snaps to the brightest voxel in its vicinity (Toggling shortcut: {% include key content='S' %}).
+**Enable Snapping checkbox** If active (the default) the cursor snaps to the brightest voxel in its vicinity (Toggling shortcut: {% include key key='S' %}).
 To accomplish this, SNT takes the cuboid of the specified dimensions (in pixels) centered on the current cursor position and searches quickly for local maxima in that neighborhood, moving the cursor to that position.
 The Z-plane in which the maximum was found is automatically selected if the "Z" parameter is greater than 0.
 Noteworthy:

 -   This feature assumes the signal is brighter than the background as typically found in fluorescent images.![](/media/Cursor-snap.png "fig:cursor-snap.png")
 -   If multiple maxima exist (e.g., when the signal is saturated), it snaps to their centroid.